-As described above, on June 30, 2014, our shareholders adopted resolutions allowing the Board of Directors to issue new shares in an aggregate maximum amount of 10 million shares.
-As of April 2, 2015, the maximum number of shares available to be issued is still 10 million.
+On February 18, 2016, our shareholders adopted a resolution allowing the Board of Directors to issue 1 million new shares under the form of subscription options to motivate and reward teams dedicated to successfully implement our U.S. and worldwide expansion plans.
+As of April 3, 2017, the maximum number of shares available to be issued was 425,000.